tintoy/ps-reptile/README.md

 }
 ```

+# Usage

+Install package `PSReptile` into your project; it contains only attribute definitions that you can apply to your Cmdlets.
+The generator is part of the `PSReptile.Generator` package, or just add `PSReptile.Build` as a design-time package to automatically generate help when you build your project.

+# Notes

 This project is very much a work-in-progress:

 * If you have questions or comments, feel free to raise an issue.